A passive, non-electrical system designed to support cleaner and more complete combustion.

 Hydrocarbon molecules naturally exhibit Van der Waals attraction, causing them to cluster under operational pressures.

-These clustered "macromolecules" reduce the effective surface area available for oxygen contact during the critical micro-seconds of ignition.
+These clustered molecules reduce the effective surface area available for oxygen contact during the critical micro-seconds of ignition.

 Thermal Interaction & Energy Environment